TN Visa Robotics Jobs

 How does TN visa sponsorship for Robotics compare to H-1B?

-For Robotics professionals, TN has significant structural advantages over H-1B.
+For Robotics professionals, TN has significant structural advantages over H-1B visa.
 There's no annual lottery, no cap for Canadians, and approval can happen the same day at a port of entry for Canadian citizens.
 H-1B requires a petition filed months in advance with USCIS, and most applicants aren't selected.
 TN doesn't offer a path to permanent residence, but for Canadians and Mexicans in robotics roles, it's a faster and more predictable route to U.S. employment.

 Can a Mexican citizen use TN status for Robotics work?